 Get Brain Tumor Surgery Cost in India from Top Hospitals – FREE

-Usually, tumors which are not aggressive can be treated with the watchful monitoring or the surgery alone.
+Usually, tumors that are not aggressive can be treated with watchful monitoring or surgery alone.
 Grade 2 cases are monitored closely after surgery to make sure there is no recurrence.

-Malignant cases are more difficult to remove and need treatments high-level treatment like radiation therapy, chemotherapy etc. Most of the treatments are intended to prolong and improve life as long as possible as microscopic cancer cells can remain even after surgery which will eventually grow back.
+Malignant cases are more difficult to remove and need treatments high-level treatment like radiation therapy, chemotherapy, etc. Most of the treatments are intended to prolong and improve life as long as possible as microscopic cancer cells can remain even after surgery and will eventually grow back.

 High-Level Brain Tumor treatments are

-- Radiation therapy: X-rays or other forms of radiations are used to destroy cancerous cells or their growth
+Radiation therapy: X-rays or other forms of radiation are used to destroy cancerous cells or their growth

-- Stereotactic Radiosurgery: As radiation cannot tell the difference between abnormal and healthy cells so it impacts both.
-That’s why scientists developed SRS, a special type of radiation that allows precisely focused, high-dose x-ray beams to be delivered to a small, localised area of the central nervous system.
-Because SRS focuses the beams more closely to the tumor than conventional radiation, it can deliver a higher, more effective dose of treatment to the site.
+Stereotactic Radiosurgery: As radiation cannot tell the difference between abnormal and healthy cells so it impacts both.
+That’s why scientists developed SRS, a special type of radiation that allows precisely focused, high-dose x-ray beams to be delivered to a small, localized area of the central nervous system.
+Because SRS focuses the beams more closely on the tumor than conventional radiation, it can deliver a higher, more effective dose of treatment to the site.

 Latest Technologies for Brain Tumor Treatment

-- Brain Suite: It is one of a kind, latest technology used around the globe.
-It is an advanced operating theatre with a capability of intra-operative MR imaging and MR guided surgery.
+- Brain Suite: It is one of a kind, the latest technology used around the globe.
+It is an advanced operating theatre with the capability of intra-operative MR imaging and MR-guided surgery.
 Surgeons can perform a high-resolution MRI during the surgery to assess the degree of tumor removal as well as avoid harming healthy tissues.

 CyberKnife treats intracranial (skull base) benign and malignant cases.
 It is used for spinal abnormalities and lesions of the cervical, thoracic and lumbar regions.
 CyberKnife is less risky than traditional surgery it can be a suitable option for the elderly.
 Age is not a crucial factor in excluding patients from CyberKnife treatments.